GenadiKozarev/key-detection/README.md

 # key-detection

-### Fun little experiment where the user have to enter a "secret code" on their keyboard in order to see a surprise ;)
+### Fun little experiment where the user have to enter a "secret code" on their keyboard for a surprise ;)

 Live: